soulspace-org/overarch/doc/design.md

      (if relevant)

-Q: What could also be captured in an extension of the descriptionẞ
+Q: **What could also be captured in an extension of the description?**

 A: An extension of the model could make sense if there is value in the connection of the additional elements to the existing elements, e.g. to provide traceability